lgatto/pRoloc/README.md

 ### Pre-release/development version

-The pre-release/development code on github can be installed using `biocLite`.
+The pre-release/development code on github can also be installed using `BiocManager::install`, as shown below.
 Note that this requires a working R build environment (i.e `Rtools` on Windows - see [here](https://github.com/lgatto/teachingmaterial/wiki/R-package)).
 New pre-release features might not be documented not thoroughly tested and could substantially change prior to release.
 Use at your own risks.